endurantgames/cosmiclegends/src/classes/haunt.md

     Regain 1 Health at the start of the Hero Phase if you are at less than half of your maximum Health but have at least 1 Health.

-Youthful Power
+Wild Power

-:   You are a storehouse of indefatiguable energy.
-Increase your maximum
+:   You are a storehouse of natural energy.
+Increase your maximum Might
-    Might by 5.
+    by 5.

 Wild Strength

 :   You are as hard to take down as the mightiest of beasts.
 Increase your
     maximum Health by 5.

-Youthful Relatability

-:   When dealing with anyone who isn't an adult, add 3 to the dice
-    pool when you roll to advance the Allay or Rescue goals.

 :::::::::::::::::::::::::::::::::::::